tamannah1234/InsightHub-Dashboard/README.md

 ### Key Insights to Display
 - Top 10 cities in HDI
 - Regions with highest inequality (Gini)
-- Countries with best healthcare systems
+- Cities with best healthcare systems
 - Environmental leaders and laggards
 - Custom insight generation based on user selections